What is Bitcoin?

 Some concepts for a similar type of a decentralized electronic currency precede BTC, but Bitcoin holds the distinction of being the first-ever cryptocurrency to come into actual use.

-In order to fund your local exchange accounts you will need to verify your identity.
+In order to fund your account you will need to verify your identity.
 This often involves sending in copies of your drivers license, a utility bill, and in many cases a selfie of you holding your ID.
-This is normal ask for verification on exchanges.
+This is normal ask for verification.

-As for verification on global exchanges, the verification is usually faster and less intense.
+As for verification on global exchanges, the verification is usually faster and less intense, as long as you are strictly using cryptocurrencies and not doing fiat transactions.
 For example on Binance you do not need to verify if you are withdrawing 2 BTC or less.

 3. Storing your Bitcoin

-If you just bought some Bitcoin you are currently storing it on the exchange you bought it on.
-This is OK if the value is small.
-However, if you own a significant amount it is best practice to transfer your cryptocurrencies to a wallet that is not an exchange.
+Now that you bought some Bitcoin, you are currently storing it on the exchange you bought it on.
+Leaving it here is is OK if the value is small.
+However, if you own a significant amount it is best practice to transfer it to a private wallet that is ideally not connected to the internet.

 If you are just getting started you will probably want to use a software wallet.
 They are typically free and are considered more secure than leaving Bitcoin on a exchange.